Glossary

 How do AI agents keep the playbook current?

-In an AI-native GTM system, the playbook lives in the Team Brain as structured memory blocks, not as a static document.
-Every coaching note written by a supervisor becomes a memory block that agents load before every cycle.
-Every pattern observed from outreach or deal data feeds back as a learning block.
+In an AI-native GTM system, the playbook lives in the Team Brain as structured memory blocks, not a static document.
+A supervisor's coaching note — "healthcare buyers respond to compliance framing, not ROI" — becomes a memory block loaded before every outreach cycle.
+Patterns from deal data feed in the same way.
+The playbook isn't updated quarterly; it updates as the team operates.

 Do early-stage companies need a sales playbook?